-Philippine police van drives at protesters to break up anti-U.S. demo
+Philippine police van drives at protesters to break up anti-U.S. demonstration

 In a series of conflicting statements, Duterte has insulted U.S. President Barack Obama and the U.S. ambassador in Manila for questioning his war on drugs, which has led to the deaths of 2,300 suspected users and pushers.
 He told Obama to "go to hell" and alluded to severing ties with Washington.

-Then, after weeks of anti-American rhetoric, Duterte said the Philippines would maintain its existing defense treaties and its military alliances.
+Then after weeks of anti-American rhetoric, Duterte said the Philippines would maintain its existing defense treaties and its military alliances.

 The comments have left Americans and U.S. businesses in the Philippines jittery about their future.

-(Reporting by Ronn Bautista and Neil Jerome Morales; Editing by Nick Macfie)
+Reporting by Ronn Bautista and Neil Jerome Morales in Manila and David Brunnstrom on Washington; Editing by Nick Macfie and Peter Cooney